Google pays $22.5 million to settle Apple Safari charges

 Google has said the tracking of Safari users was inadvertent and that it collected no personal information such as names, addresses or credit card data.
 But the tracking was done despite assurances Safari could be set to protect user privacy.

-The company said the investigation was prompted by a 2009 help centre Web page that predated a change in Apple's cookie-handling policy.
+The company said the investigation was prompted by a 2009 help center Web page that predated a change in Apple's cookie-handling policy.

 "We have now changed that page and taken steps to remove the ad cookies, which collected no personal information, from Apple's browsers," a Google spokesperson said on Thursday.